Oatmeal with Cranberry Orange Hazelnut Compote Recipe

 Directions

-1. Make compote: Place water and sugar in a medium saucepan over medium high heat.
-Let cook until sugar is dissolved, stirring occasionally, then add cranberries.
+1. Make compote: Place water and sugar in a medium saucepan over medium-high heat.
+Stir until sugar is dissolved, then add cranberries.
 Bring to a boil then lower heat to medium and vigorously simmer until cranberries have popped and mixture is reduced in half, about 20 minutes.

-2. Add orange puree and hazelnuts and cook 2 minutes more.
+2. Add orange purée and hazelnuts and cook 2 minutes more.
 Take off heat and let cool slightly before adding to oatmeal.
-Any unused compote can be kept in the refrigerator for up to two weeks.
+Any unused compote can be kept in the refrigerator for up to two weeks; see note.

 3. To assemble: Place cooked oatmeal in a bowl and stir in milk.
 Top with 1/3 cup compote and serve immediately.